 The GPSC seeks applicants with a strong background in intervention and assessment.
 Bilingual applicants are preferred, but not required.
 GPSC will offer internship positions each year, which will begin at the end of August or the first week in September.
 At a minimum, applicants for the Doctoral Internship program are required to have completed all coursework and comprehensive examinations for their doctoral degree in Clinical Psychology prior to the beginning of the Internship year.
-We consider all graduate students who are enrolled in a Psy.D. or Ph.D. program and have successfully completed all the necessary academic and supervised clinical practicum training to be considered eligible for doctoral internship.
-The Psy.D. or Ph.D. program must be an APA-approved doctoral program in Clinical Psychology.
+We consider (effective for the 2021 cohort) graduate students who are enrolled in the Psy.D. program from Albizu University and have successfully completed all the necessary academic and supervised clinical practicum training to be considered eligible for doctoral internship.
+The Psy.D. program must be an APA-approved doctoral program in Clinical Psychology.
 Applicants must be U.S. citizens or if non-U.S. citizen (must show proof of valid work permit, Social Security, and photo identification).
 Applicants should have at least 1,035 hours of practicum experience, of which no fewer than 500 hours are in direct service, and 100 hours or more are in psychological assessments.
 A solid background in psychological assessment is desired, and applicants who can demonstrate experience with all Wechsler measures, achievement tests, and the MMPI-2 are advantageous.